Soyvolon/DSharpPlus.SlashCommands/README.md

     }
 }
 ```
-The `[Route("api/discordslash")]` attribute determines where the program needs to listen for incomding requests.
+The `[Route("api/discordslash")]` attribute determines where the program needs to listen for incoming requests.
 In this case, we are listening at `https://slash.example.com/api/discordslash` for incoming requests.

 The `[ApiController]` attribute tells ASP.NET that this class is apart of our API.